-These services are coordinated through a Key Worker (each of whom is a trained therapist or specialist education teacher) whose role it is to be the main point of contact between the family and Kalparrin.
+These services are coordinated through a Key Worker (each of whom is a trained therapist) whose role it is to be the main point of contact between the family and Kalparrin.
 Keyworking is a funded support in NDIS Participant Plans.

 The KeyWorker helps parents and families to assess their circumstances, assists families to achieve their goals, helps determine a plan to support their child, links them with relevant therapies and services, helps build independence and empower family decision making and helps families navigate the significant complexities of the health and disability systems.

 Other Family Support Services provided by Kalparrin include but are not limited to: